The federal Mail, Internet, or Telephone Order Merchandise Rule applies to most things you order by mail, online, or by phone. It says:

 What if you never got your order, or rejected it, but your credit or debit card statement shows you were charged?
-You can dispute the charge.
-But different consumer protections apply to credit and debit card charges.
+If the company won't reverse the charge, dispute it.
+But know that different consumer protections apply to credit and debit card charges.

 Disputing credit card billing errors

 The Fair Credit Billing Act treats certain credit card charges that you dispute as billing errors.
-Billing errors include charges for items that you did not accept or that were not delivered as agreed, involved the wrong amount, were unauthorized, and certain others.
+Billing errors include charges for items that you didn't accept or that weren't delivered as agreed, involved the wrong amount, were unauthorized, and certain others.
 Disputes about the quality of the item are not billing errors.
-The law says what you need to do to challenge billing errors.
+The law spells out how to challenge billing errors.

 Disputing credit card billing errors within the 60-day dispute period

-By law, you have to dispute a credit card billing error in writing within 60 days of the date that the first statement that has the billing error was sent to you.
+By law, credit card billing errors must be disputed in writing within 60 days of the date that the first statement with the billing error is sent to you.
 Otherwise, you may get stuck with the bill.